christianityorigins/website/books/_posts/2024-07-13-the-origins-of-judaism.md

 ---
 layout: default
 open_links_in_new_tab: true
-title: "On the Origins of Judaism"
+title: "The Origins of Judaism"
 date: 2024-07-13
 category: books
 ---

-On the Origins of Judaism
+The Origins of Judaism

 By Ralph Perrier